Skip to content

 A quick tip is to pay close attention to whichever part of speech both words or phrases belong to.
 As an adverb, already says or qualifies something about an event or action; whereas ‘all ready‘ is an adjectival phrase that describes or modifies a noun.

-Already is an adverb that emphasizes that something happened before now, “by now”, or, “sooner or faster than expected”.
+Already is an adverb that emphasizes that something happened before now, “by now”, or “sooner or faster than expected”.

-Examples sentences with ‘already’
+Examples of sentences with ‘already’

 We’ve already learned this!